wp-plugins/ns-cloner-site-copier/readme.txt

 = 2.1.4.1 =
 * Fixed 2.1.4 to make file copies compatible with the new uploads structure in native WP 3.5 installs
-* ANNOUNCING NS Cloner Pro is now Available at http://neversettle.it/ns-cloner-pro/
+* ANNOUNCING NS Cloner Pro is now Available [HERE](https://neversettle.iljmp.com/1/ns-cloner-pro)

 = 2.1.4 =
 * Fixed bug in 2.1.3 that caused file copies to fail in some cases where the target folders already existed